dynamsoft-docs/barcode-reader-docs/parameters/reference/head-module-ratio.md

 `HeadModuleRatio` is a parameter to specify the module count and module size ratio of the barcode head part.

 ## Setting Methods
-`HeadModuleRatio` is supported to be set through JSON template.
+`HeadModuleRatio` can be set via JSON template.

 ### As JSON Parameter
 `HeadModuleRatio` as a JSON parameter is a string value defined as below.